Frequently Asked Questions

 What is locked-in pricing?

-The price a subscriber sees when they subscribe is the price they keep for as long as they stay subscribed.
+For monetized servers: the price a subscriber sees when they subscribe is the price they keep for as long as they stay subscribed.
 Even if you raise prices or demand bonus kicks in later, their rate does not change.

 If they cancel and resubscribe, they pay whatever the current price is at that point.
 The locked-in rate only lasts while the subscription is active.